-Offers for the American Express® Green Card, Citi Rewards+® Card, Chase Freedom Flex℠, Marriott Bonvoy Bold® Credit Card, Marriott Bonvoy Boundless® Credit Card and Marriott Bonvoy Bountiful™ Card are not available through this site.
+Offers for the American Express® Green Card, AT&T Access Card from Citi, Bilt Blue Card, Bilt Obsidian Card, Bilt Palladium Card, Citi Custom Cash® Card, Citi Prestige® Card, Chase Freedom Flex℠, Capital One Spark Miles for Business, Citi ThankYou® Preferred Card, Marriott Bonvoy Bountiful™ Card and Citi Rewards+® Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-One of the most asked questions in the points and miles world is: “Can you transfer your points and miles from different frequent flyer programs?”
+One of the most frequently asked questions in the points and miles world is: “Can you transfer your points and miles between different frequent flyer programs?”

-Sadly, the disappointing answer is that you generally can't combine your points and miles between most programs.
-For example, despite Alaska Airlines and American Airlines being partners in the Oneworld alliance, you can't transfer Alaska miles to American Airlines — or vice versa.
+Sadly, you generally can't combine your points and miles between most programs.
+For example, despite Alaska Airlines and American Airlines being partners in the Oneworld alliance, you can't transfer Alaska Atmos Rewards points to American Airlines AAdvantage miles — or vice versa.

 There are some workarounds, but these are generally not worth using as they destroy most of the value of your points and miles due to poor exchange rates.
 Overall, the general rule is that you shouldn't plan on transferring your miles between different frequent flyer programs.